 Massachusetts is a great place to become a CPA, with a strong economy, and a high rate of employment in general, the state of Massachusetts takes care of its workers.
 Officially known as a “Commonwealth” which simply identifies a historical affiliation with democracy, as opposed to monarchy, as in England at the time of the writing of the state constitution.
 While it means nothing legally beyond its title, the legacy of upholding the right of individuals is clear in the culture of the state.
 The Massachusetts gross state product in 2016 was $505 billion, and the per capita income was $53,221, the third highest in the country.
-Massachusetts operates a flat tax of 5%, regardless of income level, allowing for much higher taxation of higher income earners, and much fairer, low tax rates for those who earn less.
+Massachusetts operates a flat tax of 5%, regardless of income level, allowing for the accounting trick of much higher taxation of higher income earners, and much fairer, low tax rates for those who earn less.

 With such a strong economy and respect for the worker, CPAs are essential to assist individuals, government, large companies and small businesses that operate in the state.
 According the the Bureau of Labor and Statistics from the Department of Labor, the expected growth for CPAs and other financial advisors in Massachusetts is 10% between now and 2026.
 In a state that already employs more than 35,000 CPAs, that means many opportunities for employment in the Old Line State in the coming years.
 Another great reason to be a CPA in Massachusetts is that all four of the “Big Four” accounting firms have locations in Boston.
 Any internship with one of these before becoming licensed will set a future CPA up for great success in their professional life.